-I first fell in love with Vietnamese Spring Rolls (also known as summer rolls or salad rolls) several years ago when one of my daycare parents made a bunch from scratch one weekend and gave me a dozen and a half after making a huge batch one weekend.
+I first fell in love with Vietnamese Spring Rolls (also known as summer rolls or salad rolls) several years ago when one of my daycare parents made a bunch from scratch one weekend and gave me a dozen at drop-off on Monday morning.

 I had eaten plenty of deep-fried spring rolls in my time (love them), but I’d never had cold spring rolls before.
 I have to admit, when I first saw the translucent rice paper wrappers, I thought they looked a little odd.

 She assured me that they were delicious, and she gave me a couple of dipping sauces to go with them.
 I decided to sample one that afternoon after putting the hooligans down for their nap.

 Oh.
 My.
 Goodness!
 They were divine!

-I squirrelled them away in the back of the fridge, and conveniently “forgot” to mention them to my family, and over the course of that day and the next, I ate every single one of those spring rolls myself.
+I tucked them away in the back of the fridge, and conveniently forgot to mention them to my family.
+Over the course of that day and the next, I ate every single one of those summer rolls myself.

 Knowing I would need more of these fresh, crunchy and totally addictive delicacies in my life, I found out how to make them, and guess what.
 They’re EASY!
 I make them all the time now, and I’ve served them to friends, family and neighbours.